ebreton/ghost-in-a-shell/README.md

 Command | Description | Remarks
 ---------|----------|---------
- `make` | straightforward installation if you simply wish to bridge to a container port (3001 by default) | also known as `make dev`
+ `make` | straightforward (local) installation if you simply wish to bridge a container port on your host (3001 by default) | also known as `make dev`
- `make qa` | The former being not really convenient if you wish to serve on standard ports (80 or 443) and if you want anyone to access your blog easily.
-In this case, this command sets up a traefik router | recommended usage of [prod-stack](https://github.com/ebreton/prod-stack)
+ `make qa` | The former being not really convenient if you wish to serve on standard ports (80 or 443), and if you want anyone to access your blog easily, this command sets up a traefik router | recommended usage of [prod-stack](https://github.com/ebreton/prod-stack)
  <code>make&nbsp;prod</code> | Same as above, using a MariaDB instead of SQLite and an email provider (Mailgun) | requires a (free) account at Mailgun

 You will find details and a step-by-step guide for both scenario in [INSTALL.md](./docs/INSTALL.md)